Zackhardtoname/Micro-benchmarking-Code-and-Analysis/6_chapter/README.md

 ### Discussion
 The graph is impossible to read.
-*After alignment*: I got the same results for send time.
+*After alignment*: I got the same results as the send back time from 6.2 for send time.
 Process time estimation is wrong.
 I think it is because of CPU/RAM caching. send back time is matching our expectations.